 The Canada lynx and Conservation Northwest's commitment to protecting it in Washington state and the transboundary forests shared with British Columbia, Canada.

-Protection status: In the lower 48, lynx are considered threatened under the Endangered Species Act.
-Their protection followed a petition and decade of support by Conservation Northwest.
+In the lower 48 states, lynx are considered threatened under the federal Endangered Species Act.
+Their protection followed a petition and decade of support by Conservation Northwest and other conservation organizations.
+Lynx were often trapped for their valuable fur during the last century, and this practice continues in Canada.

 What we are doing